 Tradition tells us that when someone dies, planning a funeral needs to happen straight away.
 This usually takes place within a week of passing and whether in a church or a funeral home this service usually follows a prescribed format and is quite formal in nature.
 However, you don’t need to have such a formal funeral service if you don’t want to.
 Just as each of us are unique, a farewell to a loved one can reflect that uniqueness.

-A Bare Cremation service enables you to organise the cremation when your loved one passes and then, when the time is right, you can arrange the appropriate memorial event to celebrate your loved one’s life.
+A Bare Cremation enables you to organise the cremation when your loved one passes and then, when the time is right, you can arrange the appropriate memorial event to celebrate your loved one’s life.
 It is also important to mention that choosing Bare Cremation does not mean you cannot have a traditional farewell.
-Families can still decide to have a more traditional service or ceremony where the coffin is present before the cremation takes place.
+Families can still choose to hold a traditional service with the coffin present before the cremation takes place, if that feels right for them.

 Optional extra elements when planning a funeral.